fyrwatch/fyrmesh/README.md

 # FyrMesh
 ![FyrMesh Banner](fyrmesh.png)
-## A Go package for sensor mesh orchestration powered by gRPC and Protocol Buffers with a built-in FyrCLI.
+## A Go package for sensor mesh orchestration powered by gRPC & Protocol Buffers with a built-in FyrCLI.

 **Version: 0.2.0**
 **Platform: Raspbian OS and Windows**